MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/download-the-wdk.md

 * [Download the Windows 11, version 22H2 (updated May 2023) EWDK](/legal/windows/hardware/enterprise-wdk-license-2022)

-Once you have downloaded the ISO, use these steps every time you want to build a driver:
+Once you have downloaded the ISO, use these steps to set up your build environment:

 1. Right click the file and mount the EWDK ISO.
 2. Run `LaunchBuildEnv.cmd`.
 3. In the environment created in step 2, type **SetupVSEnv**, and then press **Enter**.
 4. Launch devenv.exe from the same environment, using the full file path.
-Example: `"C:\Program Files\Microsoft Visual Studio\2022\%Community|Professional|Enterprise%\Common7\IDE\devenv.exe"`
+For example: `"C:\Program Files\Microsoft Visual Studio\2022\%Community|Professional|Enterprise%\Common7\IDE\devenv.exe"`
 5. Optionally, right click and unmount the ISO.

 You can use the Visual Studio interface with the build tools provided in the EWDK.